 R3 is Resources.
 Your first resource is right here, right now.
 Officer training.
 Even if your club elects officers on an annual basis I strongly recommend you attend the summer and winter training.
 Get to as many sessions as you can, not so you can hear the same lecture over and over again but so that you can hear from and exchange ideas with as many of your fellow VPEs and Toastmasters as possible.
 It's the N word: Networking.
-If you turn to page 28, you'll see a list of links to resources on the T.I. site.
-If you flip back to page 26, you'll see the item numbers for some of the educational resources we touched on under the Before Club Meetings heading.
+If you turn to CLH page 23, you'll see a list of links to resources on the T.I. site.
 If you go to the Shop part of the T.I. site and type in those item numbers, you'll be able to either purchase them or download (most of them) at no cost.
 Another resource would perhaps be the VPE who preceded you.
 Visits to other clubs are also a great way to see how your counterparts elsewhere do their job.